-- Explaining your exact charges – Many crimes sound similar, but subtle distinctions can make a big difference in terms of the potential penalties you may face.
-For example, threatening someone could be charged as simple assault, which is a disorderly persons offense, whereas assault with a deadly weapon is an indictable offense and carries much harsher penalties.
+- Explaining your exact charges – Many crimes sound similar, but subtle distinctions can significantly affect the potential penalties you may face.
+For example, threatening someone could be charged as simple assault, a disorderly person’s offense.
+In contrast, assault with a deadly weapon is indictable and carries much harsher penalties.

-- Looking at the evidence for weaknesses in the prosecution’s case – Prosecutors have to prove you are guilty “beyond a reasonable doubt” to convict you for a crime.
-A skilled defense lawyer from our firm can examine the evidence and identify potential weaknesses in the case.
-We can also gather our own evidence and interview witnesses in support of your defense.
+- Looking at the evidence for weaknesses in the prosecution’s case – Prosecutors have to prove you are guilty “beyond a reasonable doubt” to convict you of a crime.
+A skilled criminal defense lawyer from our law office can examine the evidence and identify potential weaknesses in the case.
+We can also gather evidence and interview witnesses to support our defense.

-- Suppressing illegally obtained evidence – If any evidence against you was obtained through an illegal search or any other illegal process, our attorneys can file a motion with the courts to have it thrown out.
-This can significantly weaken the case against you and could lead to the charges being dropped.
+- Suppressing evidence obtained illegally – If any evidence against you was obtained through an illegal search or other illegal processes, our criminal attorneys can file a motion with the courts to have it thrown out.
+This can significantly weaken the criminal case against you and could lead to the charges being dropped.

 - Negotiating a plea agreement – In some criminal cases, the best option for defendants is to work out a plea deal with prosecutors.
-If this is the case, our experienced legal team will make a clear case for why you should be given the minimum penalty under the law.
+If this is the case, our experienced legal team will clarify why you should be given the minimum penalty under the law.

-- Crafting a thorough defense if your case goes to trial – Most criminal cases don’t go to trial, but you need a defense attorney who is prepared to argue your case to verdict if necessary.
-Thorough trial preparation will put you in the best position possible, no matter how your case is ultimately resolved.
+- Crafting a thorough defense if your case goes to trial – Most criminal cases don’t go to trial, but you need a criminal defense attorney prepared to argue your case to verdict if necessary.
+Thorough trial preparation will put you in the best position possible, regardless of how your legal issue is resolved.